 - Quick Turnaround - While it can take several months to build a fixed-wall cleanroom (owing to the amount of design, engineering, and construction involved), Clean Air Products can build and install a sophisticated modular hard wall cleanroom in just a few weeks.
 Onsite assembly of our modular clean rooms is also significantly less disruptive to your day-to-day operations.

-Modular Clean Room Construction ConsiderationsAt Clean Air Products you can choose from two standard types of modular clean rooms: recirculating and non-recirculating.
+Modular Clean Room Construction ConsiderationsAt Clean Air Products you can choose from two standard types of laminar flow clean rooms: recirculating and non-recirculating.
 Your product and process requirements will determine which type is best-suited to your company’s needs.
 Click here for information on common industry standards and cleanroom performance requirements.

 Clean Air Products offers both recirculating and non-recirculating modular cleanrooms and will help you decide which option is right for you.
 Contact us today to discuss your prefabricated cleanroom requirements.